MHW-RTG

-The Multihundred-Watt radioisotope thermoelectric generator (MHW RTG) is a type of US radioisotope thermoelectric generator (RTG) developed for the Voyager spacecraft, Voyager 1 and Voyager 2.
+The Multihundred-watt radioisotope thermoelectric generator (MHW RTG) is a type of US radioisotope thermoelectric generator (RTG) developed for the Voyager spacecraft, Voyager 1 and Voyager 2.
+The Voyager generators continue to function more than 45 years into the mission.

-Each RTG has a total weight of 37.7 kg including about 4.5 kg of Pu-238 and uses 24 pressed plutonium-238 oxide spheres to provide enough heat to generate approximately 157 Watts of electrical power initially – halving every 87.7 years.
+Each RTG has a total weight of 37.7 kg, including about 4.5 kg of Pu-238 and uses 24 pressed plutonium-238 oxide spheres to provide enough heat to generate approximately 157 watts of electrical power initially – halving every 87.7 years.

-Each RTG initially generated about 2400 Watts of thermal power.
+Each RTG initially generated about 2400 watts of thermal power.